JThomasChurchill/jthomaschurchill.github.io/_posts/2015-04-01-ada-compliance.markdown

 </table>
 ```

-There are three basic ingredients for a compliant data table:
+There are three basic ingredients for an ADA compliant data table:

 * Summary
 * Caption
 * Scope

 A **summary** is a detailed description of the table, as you might describe it to someone who cannot see the screen.
 It is not displayed at all so it will have no visible effect.
-The summary attribute is not supported in HTML 5, so it may be considered optional.
+The summary attribute is not supported in HTML5, so it may be considered optional.

+Although the **summary** element is now obsolete the concept of content that is only meant for screen readers is still important.
+The <code>sr-only</code> class in Bootstrap 3, for example, is for "screen readers only", and is useful if there are things you want to be available for accessibility reasons but without interfering with the visual layout of the page.
+Of course <code>display:none</code> might work too, but a class like <code>sr-only</code> is nice because it tells someone new to the project exactly why the element is being hidden.

 A **caption** is the title of the table, and can be styled many different ways using CSS to meet your page design needs.
-You may even want to set the caption to display:none if you need to.
-This may allow you to validate the page as ADA compliant without changing how it looks.
+You may want to set the caption to sr-only or display:none if you need to.
+This may help you keep the page ADA compliant while still conforming to your design specifications.

-The **scope** indicates whether a cell acting as a header cell is describing a column or row.
+The **scope** indicates whether a header cell is describing a column or a row.
 The possible values for the scope attribute are col, row, colgroup, and rowgroup.

 Below is an example of a table using <code>scope=”row”</code>.

 <table>